 Quick Start Guide

-WP Offload Media (formerly WP Offload S3) copies files from your WordPress Media Library to Amazon S3 or DigitalOcean Spaces and rewrites URLs to serve the files from S3, DigitalOcean Spaces, CloudFront, or another CDN.
+WP Offload Media (formerly WP Offload S3) copies files from your WordPress Media Library to Amazon S3, DigitalOcean Spaces or Google Cloud Storage and rewrites URLs to serve the files from S3, DigitalOcean Spaces, Google Cloud Storage, CloudFront, or another CDN.
 And with the Assets addon, it can identify assets (CSS, JS, images, etc) used by your site and serve them from CloudFront or another CDN.